daniel-molina/visualequation/doc/UI.md

 #### Recursively void block (S-C-u)
 *   If selection is a symbol, do nothing.
-*   Else, substitute every symbol of selection (included symbols of parameters of selection if they are blocks, and so on) with PVOIDs.
+*   Else, substitute every juxt-block or non-juxted symbols of selection with PVOIDs, starting from the highest nesting level.

 > **Note**: The "recursive" word is used here for the name of the command with
 > keybinding including "\\", contrary to the previous case, but it seems the